-The table shows the eligible classes of securities by country of listing.
+^{}The table shows the eligible classes of securities by country of listing.
 Please note that different countries of listing and their associated share classes may be eligible for country equity universes which may include foreign listings.

-(1) Preferred shares that exhibit characteristics of equity securities are generally eligible

-(5) Reclassified from Frontier Markets to standalone market at the May 2011 Index Review

-(7) Reclassified from Frontier Markets to standalone market at the August 2015 Index Review

-(8) Reclassified from Frontier Markets to standalone market at the August 2016 Index Review

-(11) Added as standalone market at the November 2021 Index Review

-(11) Added as standalone market at the February 2024 Index Review
+- (1) Preferred shares that exhibit characteristics of equity securities are generally eligible - (2) Added as standalone market at the May 2010 Index Review - (3) Added as standalone markets at the November 2008 Index Review - (4) Added as standalone market at the May 2013 Index Review - (5) Reclassified from Frontier Markets to standalone market at the May 2011 Index Review - (6) Added as standalone markets at the November 2010 Index Review - (7) Reclassified from Frontier Markets to standalone market at the August 2015 Index Review - (8) Reclassified from Frontier Markets to standalone market at the August 2016 Index Review - (9) Added as standalone market at the May 2017 Index Review - (10) Added as standalone market at the May 2019 Index Review - (11) Added as standalone market at the November 2021 Index Review - (11) Added as standalone market at the February 2024 Index Review